Sacred Music

 Enhancing the Proclamation of the Word

-.....music of the liturgy, be it hymns or anthems, should carefully correspond with the lections of the day.
+.....music of the liturgy, be it hymns or anthems, should purposefully correspond with the lections or theme of the day.

 Strengthening Bonds of Community